TurtlePrint/The-Everything-Remote/README.md

 # The Ultimate Everything Remote

-Modifications made to the Everthing Remote to make it the Ultimate Everythign Remote
+Modifications made to the Everthing Remote to make it the Ultimate Everything Remote
 - Pogo pins for charging
 - Removed one of the hardware pull up resistors and added a voltage divider circuit in its place, still retaining button use but now also accuarate battery metrics
 - Removed GPIO15 Button and replaced with a WS2812 LED pixel for notifications (And a built in flash light mode)